HubTurbo/HubTurbo/docs/filters.md

 ### sort

 *Expects a comma-separated list of sorting keys.
 For example, `repo, ~updated, -comments`.
-Any negation operator can be used to invert them.
-Keys can be any of*
+Any negation operator can be used to invert the default sort order.
+Here are the available sort criteria:*
-- `comments` : shows issues with most comments first
+- `comments` : sorts issues by number of comments (in descending order)
 - `repo` : sorts issues by repo.
-This will only work if issues from more than one repo are loaded.
+Only applicable if the panel is showing issues from more than one repo
-- `updated` (or `date`) : shows issues according to their updated time in ascending order
+- `updated` (or `date`) : sorts issues by their updated time (in ascending order)
-- `id` : shows issues in ascending order of ids
+- `id` : sorts issues by id (in ascending order)
-- `assignee` : shows issues by assignees in alphabetical order
+- `assignee` : sorts issues by assignees (in alphabetical order of assignees' names)
-- `priority` :issues within the group by name (high, low, etc.) in alphabetical order
+- `priority` : sorts issues within the group by name (high, low, etc.) (in alphabetical order)
-- `status` : shows `open` issues first followed by `closed` issues
+- `status` : sorts issues by status (`open` issues followed by `closed` issues)
-- label group : Label groups can be disambiguated by appending a `.`.
+- label group : sorts issues by the label group specified (in alphabetical order).Label groups can be disambiguated by appending a `.`.
+For example, `sort:priority.` will sort issues by their priorities in alphabetical order (Will show issues with `high` priority first, followed by `low` priority issues and then followed by `medium` priority)

-Sorts a repository by the list of keys, going from left to right.
-Negated keys will reverse the ordering that they describe.
+Sorts a repository by the list of criteria, going from left to right.
+Negated criteria will reverse the ordering that they describe.

 ## Additional features